-Xe-100: The Xe-100 is an 80 megawatt pebble-bed reactor that uses inert helium as the coolant and energy transfer mechanism.
-It is a high-temperature gas reactor running at lower pressures than water-based reactors.
+Xe-100: The Xe-100 is an 80MW pebble-bed reactor that uses inert helium as the coolant an energy transfer mechanism.
+It is a high-temperature gas reactor running at low pressures than water-based reactors.
 The high temperature steam produced can be utilized for electricity, industrial processes, hydrogen production, and other applications.
-The modular design can be scaled up to a 320 megawatt power plant in a 4-reactor configuration.
+The modular design can be scaled up to a 320MW power plant in a 4-reactor configuration.
 The reactor is continuously fueled (TRISO pebbles can be changed out for new ones), and thus, the reactor can be refueled while operating.
-The TRISO fuel form is also a good package for containing nuclear waste because it will hold the fission products, which are radioactive, in place for the long term.
-In case of equipment malfunction, no operator action is required to maintain safety.
+The TRISO fuel form is also a good package for containing nuclear waste because it will hold the radioactive fission products in place for the long term.
+IN case of equipment malfunction, no operator action is required to maintain safety.

-In December 2022, X-energy announced they would be going public, marking the second advanced nuclear company to do so.
-In March 2023, X-energy announced a Joint Development Agreement (JDA) with Dow to demonstrate the first grid-scale advanced nuclear reactor for an industrial site in North America.
-Under the JDA, Dow will become a subawardee under the DOE's Advanced Reactor Demonstration Program and will install a Xe-100 reactor plant at the Dow's Seadrift facility by the end of this decade.
-Before this annoucement, X-energy's original ARDP partner was Energy Northwest.
-Since the X-energy announcement with Dow, Energy Northwest has publicly announced a JDA with X-energy to deploy HTGRs in Washington state but are no longer part of DOE ARDP.
+In March 2023, X-energy announced a Joint Development Agreement (JDA) with Dow Chemical to demonstrate he first grid-scale advanced nuclear reactor for an industrial site in North America.
+Under the JDA, Dow will become a subawardee under DOE's ARDP and will install an Xe-100 reactor plant at the Dow Seadrift facility by the end of the decade.
+Before this announcement, X-energy's original ARDP partner was Energy Northwest.
+Since the X-energy announcement with Dow Chemical, Energy Northwest has publicly announced a JDA with X-energy to deploy HTGRs in Washington state but are no longer part of DOE ARDP.

 Separately, the ARDP award also funds building a commercial TRISO fuel manufacturing facility.
-In April 2022, X-energy announced that their TRISO-X Fuel Fabrication Facility will be constructed in Oak Ridge, TN and submitted an application to build the new facility.
+In April 2022, X-energy announced that their TRISO-X fuel Fabrication facility will be constructed in Oak Ridge, TN and submitted an application to the NRC to build the new facility.

 X-energy is also currently in the VDR Phase 2 licensing process and has signed an MOU with OPG to potentially deploy Xe-100s in Canada.